Todd Philip’s 2019 film Joker plays on good and evil, the comedy of Charlie Chaplin … and stairways.

 Why is Joker a clown?

 Clowns are two-faced figures.
 They use comedy AND tragedy to get their laughs.
-Often, we’re even invited to laugh at their misfortune – albeit with the assumption that everything will be OK in the end.
+We’re invited to laugh at their misfortune – on the assumption that everything will be OK in the end.

 It’s a tried-and-tested formula handed down from medieval jesters and made brilliant by Charlie Chaplin, arguably the world’s most beloved ‘sad clown’.

 The Tramp was the hero of many Chaplin films.
 As you’d expect from the name, he’s poor, hungry and down-on-his luck.
 Tragically, that makes him the punchbag for society villains – rich men with moustaches – who do their best to trample him even further.

-These grim circumstances are played for laughs, yet balanced by the Tramp’s determination to stick up for himself and those worse off than him (usually women or children).
+Chaplin plays these grim circumstances for laughs, balanced by the Tramp’s determination to stick up for himself and those worse off than him (usually women or children).

 The Tramp represents the best of human nature – though one heavily influenced by the optimism of the American Dream and the promise of religion.
 In other words: be self-reliant, be good, and “smile though your heart is aching” – for the meek shall inherit the Earth.

 How Joker mirrors Charlie Chaplin’s Tramp

 Chaplin features heavily in Joker but from a distance – a bit like Arthur Fleck’s shadow.

 Most noticeable is the use of the song Smile (see the trailer).
 A screening of Modern Times also features in the plot of Joker.

-Fleck, of course, sees himself as a Chaplin figure: a man put on Earth to make others laugh.
+Fleck sees himself as a Chaplin figure: a man put on Earth to make others laugh.
 And, with a nod to the Tramp, we see him crying through his clown make-up as the movie opens, literally painting a smile over his tears.